 \section{Measuring Information Transfer in Neural Networks}

-In this section, we apply the information transfer $L_{IT}$ in experiments to see whether it can serve as a good measure of model information.
-The following observations show that $L_{IT}$ measures the generalizable information a model gains from a given dataset.
+In this section, we apply the information transfer $L_{IT}$ in experiments to see that it can serve as a reasonable measure of generalizable information in a model.
 Furthermore, $L_{IT}$ can be used to measure generalizable information in a dataset, which is lower-bounded by model information.
 This makes $L_{IT}$ a useful analytic tool to understand models and datasets.

-An important property of $L_{IT}$ is that it only measures generalizable knowledge.
-Information gain from fitting (or remembering) particular examples does not contribute to $L_{IT}$ (see Appendix \ref{appendix:remember}).
-This can be easily seen from the fact that simply remembering labels of past examples $y_{1:n}$ does not reduce the codelength of future examples $y_{n:n+k}$.
-For choice of parameter $k$ in $L_{IT}$, we let $k=5000$ for small datasets and $k=10000$ for large datasets throughout our experiments.
+As discussed in Section \ref{sec:lit}, an important property of $L_{IT}$ is that it only measures generalizable knowledge.
+Information gain from fitting (or remembering) particular examples does not contribute to $L_{IT}$ (see Appendix \ref{appendix:remember} for an example).
+Although the absolute value of $L_{IT}$ depends on the choice of hyper-parameter $k$, by fixing $k$ to a certain value we are able to compare the information content in different models and in different datasets.
+We use $k=5000$ for small datasets (MNIST variants and CIFAR-10) and $k=10000$ for other datasets throughout our experiments.
 More experiment details that are not elaborated here can be found in the appendix.